 - Fatigue

-- Temporary increase in pain in the areas being treated.
+- Temporary increase in pain in the treated areas.

 As nerves begin to heal, these and many more interesting changes could occur in the body.
-Remember, it took a long time for your body to break down to this point and it will take time for relief of symptoms, restructuring of muscles and ligaments, and continued healing of the entire body.
+Remember, it took a long time for your body to break down to this point, and it will take time for symptom relief, muscle and ligament restructuring, and continued healing of the entire body.

 Proper Shoe Guidelines

-We request that when you come in for your regular visits, please wear shoes with a back that is secured.
+We request that when you come in for your regular visits, please wear shoes with a secure back.
 A dress shoe or sneaker with a thick heel is ideal.
 This allows the doctor to accurately perform leg length checks.
-We also request that if you wear foot orthotics, to leave them in consistently or leave them out consistently on each visit.
-So when the doctor measures your leg length he will find consistent results.
+We also request that if you wear foot orthotics, you leave them in consistently or leave them out consistently on each visit.
+So when the doctor measures your leg length, he will find consistent results.

 Heat or Ice????

-Immediately following an acute injury one should never apply heat to that injury.
+Immediately following an acute injury, one should never apply heat to that injury.
 With any injury, the body will respond with inflammation.
 Inflammation is a source of pain and tissue restriction.
-Heat will increase this response creating more pain and more motion restriction.
-Although heat feels good and soothing at the time you can have a rebound of inflammation following the application causing more pain.
-As a result, folks apply more heat to help again causing a cycle of increased inflammation and pain causing their condition to deteriorate further.
-After the first two weeks of an injury, heat may be applied no more than 10-15 minutes per hour.
-Even when heat is appropriate prolonged applications can cause damage or an increase in pain.
+Heat will increase this response, leading to more pain and greater motion restriction.
+Although heat feels good and soothing at the time, it can trigger a rebound of inflammation after application, causing more pain.
+As a result, folks apply more heat to help, which creates a cycle of increased inflammation and pain, further deteriorating their condition.
+After the first two weeks of an injury, heat may be applied for no more than 10-15 minutes per hour.
+Even when heat is appropriate, prolonged use can cause damage or increase pain.
 A big no-no is to sleep with a heating pad on your condition.
 The same goes for ice.
 It should be applied for no more than 10-15 minutes per hour.
-If ice is applied too long the body will respond with inflammation by surging blood to the area to protect the tissues from freezing which will cause inflammation and again more pain.
+If ice is applied for too long, the body will respond with inflammation by surging blood to the area to protect the tissues from freezing, which will cause inflammation and, again, more pain.